EpiLink/EpiLink/docs/DiscordCommands.md

 ```

 Where `<user>` is a [user target](#user-target).
 Note that you must prepend the command with the prefix: this would give `e!update <user>` if you're using the default prefix.

+Once the update is done, the bot adds a checkmark reaction on the confirmation message it sent.
+If an error happened (e.g. a rule failed for some reason), a "danger" reaction is also added.

 ### help